Black Friday (2024) Huge Language Learning Deals [+ Gift Ideas]

 This one’s huge and a popular seller.

 MosaLingua is offering a massive 97% discount on lifetime access to all their popular language courses/apps.
-There are 10 languages available: Spanish, French, Italian, German, Portuguese, Russian, English, Mandarin Chinese, Japanese, Korean (and soon Modern Standard Arabic).
+There are 11 languages available: Spanish, French, Italian, German, Portuguese, Russian, English, Mandarin Chinese, Japanese, Korean and Modern Standard Arabic (new).

-Pimsleur has its world famous and highly effective audio courses on Black Friday and Cyber Monday sale at a huge 50% off.
+Pimsleur, the world famous and highly effective audio courses for many different languages, have a Black Friday and Cyber Monday sale offering both:

-Gymglish have been kind to set up a special, exclusive Black Friday offer (40% off) for my readers on their personalized and extremely popular language courses.
-This offer is strictly available for this week only.
+Aimigo (Gymglish) have been kind to set up a special, exclusive Black Friday offer (40% off) for my readers on their personalized and extremely popular language courses.
+This offer is strictly available from November 24th to December 5th.

 Select a language course to learn more: